Specialist residential school non-teaching staff

 Specialist Residential Schools’ Collective Agreement 2022-2025

-Who's covered by the individual employment agreement (IEA)
+Who is covered by the individual employment agreement

-You need to sign an IEA if:
+You need to sign an individual employment agreement (IEA) if:

 - your work is covered by the collective agreement, but

-The Ministry of Education develops and publishes the IEA The terms and conditions of your work are similar to the collective agreement.
+The Ministry of Education develops and publishes the IEA.
+The terms and conditions of your work are similar to the collective agreement.

 Your pay

-For information about your pay refer to Part 4 of the collective agreement.
+For information about your pay, refer to part 4 of the collective agreement.

 All non-teaching jobs at specialist residential schools are classified as either: